IGELsociety/IGEL_website/content/research-coalitions.md

 <h4>Publications</h4>
-Paul Sopčák, Lecturer in the English Department and Academic Integrity Coordinator, MacEwan University, Edmonton, Canada

-Sopčák, P. (2007).
-“Creation from nothing”: a foregrounding study of James Joyce’s drafts for Ulysses.
-Language and Literature, 16(2), 183–196.
-Reprinted in M. Toyota (Ed.).
-Stylistics, Vol 4.
-New Delhi ; Thousand Oaks, California: SAGE Publications.
-DOI: 10.1177/0963947007075984.
-Salgaro, M., & Sopčák, P., (Eds.).
+* Salgaro, M., & Sopčák, P., (Eds.).
 (2018).
-Empirical Studies of Literariness: A Special Issue.
-Scientific Study of Literature, 8(1), in preparation.
+Empirical Studies of Literariness: A Special Issue. *Scientific Study of Literature*, 8(1), in preparation.
-Sopčák, P. (2011).
+* Sopčák, P. (2011).
 A numerically aided phenomenological study of existential reading.
-In F. Hakemulder (Ed.), De Stralende Lezer: Wetenschappelijk Onderzoek Naar De Invloed Van Het Lezen (pp. 123-152).
+In F. Hakemulder (Ed.), *De Stralende Lezer: Wetenschappelijk Onderzoek Naar De Invloed Van Het Lezen* (pp. 123-152).
 Den Haag: Stichting Lezen.

-Davide Castiglione, Lecturer in English language and literature, Vilnius University, Lithuania
+* Wallot, S., & Menninghaus, W. (2018).
+Ambiguity effects of rhyme and meter. *Journal of Experimental Psychology: Learning, Memory, and Cognition*.
+Advance online publication. http://dx.doi.org/10.1037/xlm0000557
+* Hideyuki, H. & Menninghaus, W. (2018).
+The eye tracks the aesthetic appeal of sentences. *Journal of Vision*, 18(3), 19. https://doi.org/10.1167/18.3.19

-Castiglione, D. (in press; estimated publication in September 2018), Difficulty in Poetry: a Stylistic and Processing Model.
+* Castiglione, D. (2018), *Difficulty in Poetry: a Stylistic and Processing Model*.
 Palgrave Macmillan, London.
-Castiglione, D. (2017).
-Difficult poetry processing: Reading times and the narrativity hypothesis.
-Language and Literature, 26(2), 99-121.
+* Castiglione, D. (2017).
+Difficult poetry processing: Reading times and the narrativity hypothesis. *Language and Literature*, 26(2), 99-121.
 DOI: 0963947017704726
-Castiglione, D. (2013a).
-The channel of (mis)communication: Semantic and pragmatic deviances in two poems by Geoffrey Hill and Susan Howe.
-PALA conference proceedings.
-Castiglione, D. (2013b).
-The semantics of difficult poems: Deriving a checklist of linguistic phenomena.
-Journal of Literary Semantics, 42(1), 115-140.
-DOI: 10.1515/jls-2013-0003

-Winfried Menninghaus, Director, Department of Language and Literature, Max Planck Institute for Empirical Aesthetics (Frankfurt am Main)

-Wallot, S., & Menninghaus, W. (2018).
-Ambiguity effects of rhyme and meter.
-Journal of Experimental Psychology: Learning, Memory, and Cognition.
-Advance online publication. http://dx.doi.org/10.1037/xlm0000557
-Hideyuki, H. & Menninghaus, W. (2018).
-The eye tracks the aesthetic appeal of sentences.
-Journal of Vision, 18(3), 19. https://doi.org/10.1167/18.3.19
-Wassiliwizky, E., Koelsch, S., Wagner, V., Jacobsen, T., & Menninghaus, W. (2017).
-The emotional power of poetry: Neural circuitry, psychophysiology and compositional principles.
-Social Cognitive and Affective Neuroscience, 12(8), 1229-1240. doi:10.1093/scan/nsx069
+* Wassiliwizky, E., Koelsch, S., Wagner, V., Jacobsen, T., & Menninghaus, W. (2017).
+The emotional power of poetry: Neural circuitry, psychophysiology and compositional principles. *Social Cognitive and Affective Neuroscience*, 12(8), 1229-1240. doi:10.1093/scan/nsx069
-Menninghaus, W., Wagner, V., Wassiliwizky, E., Jacobsen, T., & Knoop, C.A.
+* Menninghaus, W., Wagner, V., Wassiliwizky, E., Jacobsen, T., & Knoop, C.A.
 (2017).
-The emotional and aesthetic powers of parallelistic diction.
-Poetics,  63, 47-59.
+The emotional and aesthetic powers of parallelistic diction. *Poetics*,  63, 47-59.
 DOI: 10.1016/j.poetic.2016.12.00
-Obermeier, C., Kotz, S. A., Jessen, S., Raettig, T., Koppenfels, M. von, & Menninghaus, W. (2016).
-Aesthetic appreciation of poetry correlates with ease of processing in event-related potentials.
-Cognitive, Affective, & Behavioral Neuroscience, 16(2), 362–373. http://doi.org/10.3758/s13415-015-0396-x
+* Obermeier, C., Kotz, S. A., Jessen, S., Raettig, T., Koppenfels, M. von, & Menninghaus, W. (2016).
+Aesthetic appreciation of poetry correlates with ease of processing in event-related potentials. *Cognitive, Affective, & Behavioral Neuroscience*, 16(2), 362–373. http://doi.org/10.3758/s13415-015-0396-x
+* Balint, K., Hakemulder, F., Kuijpers, M. Tan, E., & Doicaru,M. (2016).
+Reconceptualizing foregrounding: Identifying response strategies to deviation in absorbing narratives. *Scientific Study of Literature*, 6(2), 176-207.
+DOI: 10.1177/0963947007075985
-Menninghaus W., Bohrn I., Knoop C., Kotz S., Schlotz W., Jacobs A. (2015).
-Rhetorical features facilitate prosodic processing while handicapping ease of semantic comprehension.
-Cognition, 143, 48-60. doi.org/10.1016/j.cognition.2015.05.026.
+* Menninghaus W., Bohrn I., Knoop C., Kotz S., Schlotz W., Jacobs A. (2015).
+Rhetorical features facilitate prosodic processing while handicapping ease of semantic comprehension. *Cognition*, 143, 48-60. doi.org/10.1016/j.cognition.2015.05.026.
-Menninghaus, W., Bohrn, I. C., Altmann, U., Lubrich, O., & Jacobs, A. M. (2014).
+* Menninghaus, W., Bohrn, I. C., Altmann, U., Lubrich, O., & Jacobs, A. M. (2014).
 Sounds funny?
-Humor effects of phonological and prosodic figures of speech.
-Psychology of Aesthetics, Creativity, and the Arts, 8(1), 71–76. doi:10.1037/a0035309.
+Humor effects of phonological and prosodic figures of speech. *Psychology of Aesthetics, Creativity, and the Arts*, 8(1), 71–76. doi:10.1037/a0035309.

-Willie van Peer, Emeritus professor of Literature and Intercultural Hermeneutics, Ludwig Maximilian University in Munich, Germany

-van Peer, W. (1986).
-Stylistics and Psychology.
-Investigations of Foregrounding.
-London: Croom Helm. van Peer, W. (1990).
-The measurement of metre: Its cognitive and affective functions.
-Poetics 19, 259-275.
-10.1016/0304-422X(90)90023-X van Peer, W. (1991).
-But what is literature?
-Toward a descriptive definition of literary texts (pp. 127-141).
-Roger D. Sell (Ed.)
-Literary Pragmatics.
-London / New York: Routledge. van Peer, W. (1996).
-Canon formation: Ideology or aesthetic quality?
-The British Journal of Aesthetics, 36(2), 97-108. van Peer, W., & Chatman, S. (2001).
-Introduction (pp. 1-13).
-In W. van Peer & S. Chatman (Eds.), New Perspectives on Narrative Perspective.
-Albany, NY: SUNY Press.
+* Castiglione, D. (2013a).
+The channel of (mis)communication: Semantic and pragmatic deviances in two poems by Geoffrey Hill and Susan Howe. *PALA conference proceedings*.
+* Castiglione, D. (2013b).
+The semantics of difficult poems: Deriving a checklist of linguistic phenomena. *Journal of Literary Semantics*, 42(1), 115-140.
+DOI: 10.1515/jls-2013-0003
+* Hakemulder, F. (2008).
+The more you see, the more you get: How spectators use their limited capacity for attention in responses to formal aspects of film (pp. 332-352).
+In J. Auracher & W. van Peer (Eds.), *New Beginnings in Literary Studies*.
+Newcastle: Cambridge Scholars Publishing.
-Van Peer, W., & Hakemulder, F. (2006).
-Foregrounding (pp. 546-551).
-In K. Brown (Ed.), The Pergamon Encyclopaedia of Language and Linguisitics, Volume 4.
-Oxford: Elsevier. van Peer, W., & Nousi, A. (2006).
-What reading does to readers: Stereotypes, foregrounding, and language learning (pp. 181-193).
-In G. Watson & S. Zyngier (Eds.), Literature and Stylistics for Language Learners.
-London: Palgrave Macmillan. van Peer, W., Hakemulder, F., & Zyngier, S. (2007).
-Lines on feeling: Foregrounding, aesthetic appreciation, and meaning.
-Language and Literature, 16(2), 197-213.
+* van Peer, W., Hakemulder, F., & Zyngier, S. (2007).
+Lines on feeling: Foregrounding, aesthetic appreciation, and meaning. *Language and Literature*, 16(2), 197-213.
 DOI: 10.1177/0963947007075985

-Frank Hakemulder, Assistant Professor, Department of Media and Culture Studies, Utrecht University, The Netherlands; Affiliated Full Professor at the Reading Center of Stavanger University, Norway

-Balint, K., Hakemulder, F., Kuijpers, M. Tan, E., & Doicaru,M. (2016).
-Reconceptualizing foregrounding: Identifying response strategies to deviation in absorbing narratives.
-Scientific Study of Literature, 6(2), 176-207.
+* Zyngier, S., Hakemulder, F. & Van Peer, W. (2007).
+Complexity and foregrounding: In the eye of the beholder? *Poetics Today*, 28(4), 653–682.
+DOI: 10.1215/03335372-2007-011
+* van Peer, W., Hakemulder, F., & Zyngier, S. (2007).
+Lines on feeling: Foregrounding, aesthetic appreciation, and meaning. *Language and Literature*, 16(2), 197-213.
 DOI: 10.1177/0963947007075985
-Zyngier, S., Hakemulder, F. & Van Peer, W. (2007).
-Complexity and foregrounding: In the eye of the beholder?
-Poetics Today, 28(4), 653–682.
-DOI: 10.1215/03335372-2007-011 van Peer, W., Hakemulder, F., & Zyngier, S. (2007).
-Lines on feeling: Foregrounding, aesthetic appreciation, and meaning.
-Language and Literature, 16(2), 197-213.
-DOI: 10.1177/0963947007075985
-Hakemulder, F. (2007).
-Tracing foregrounding in responses to film.
-Language and Literature, 16, 125-139.
+* Hakemulder, F. (2007).
+Tracing foregrounding in responses to film. *Language and Literature*, 16, 125-139.
 DOI: 10.1177/0963947007075980
-Hakemulder, F. (2004) Foregrounding and its effects on readers’ perception.
-Discourse Processes, 38(2), 193-218.
-DOI: 10.1177/0963947007075980
-Hakemulder, F. (2008).
-The more you see, the more you get: How spectators use their limited capacity for attention in responses to formal aspects of film (pp. 332-352).
-In J. Auracher & W. van Peer (Eds.), New Beginnings in Literary Studies.
-Newcastle: Cambridge Scholars Publishing.
+* Sopčák, P. (2007).
+“Creation from nothing”: a foregrounding study of James Joyce’s drafts for Ulysses.
+Language and Literature, 16(2), 183–196.
+Reprinted in M. Toyota (Ed.). *Stylistics*, Vol 4.
+New Delhi ; Thousand Oaks, California: SAGE Publications.
+DOI: 10.1177/0963947007075984.
-Van Peer, W., & Hakemulder, F. (2006).
+* van Peer, W., & Hakemulder, F. (2006).
 Foregrounding (pp. 546-551).
-In K. Brown (Ed.), The Pergamon Encyclopaedia of Language and Linguisitics, Volume 4 (2nd Edition).
+In K. Brown (Ed.), *The Pergamon Encyclopaedia of Language and Linguisitics*, Volume 4 (2nd Edition).
 Oxford: Elsevier.
+* van Peer, W., & Hakemulder, F. (2006).
+Foregrounding (pp. 546-551).
+In K. Brown (Ed.), *The Pergamon Encyclopaedia of Language and Linguisitics*, Volume 4.
+Oxford: Elsevier.
+* van Peer, W., & Nousi, A. (2006).
+What reading does to readers: Stereotypes, foregrounding, and language learning (pp. 181-193).
+In G. Watson & S. Zyngier (Eds.), *Literature and Stylistics for Language Learners*.
+London: Palgrave Macmillan.
+* Hakemulder, F. (2004) Foregrounding and its effects on readers’ perception. *Discourse Processes*, 38(2), 193-218.
+DOI: 10.1177/0963947007075980
+* van Peer, W., & Chatman, S. (2001).
+Introduction (pp. 1-13).
+In W. van Peer & S. Chatman (Eds.), *New Perspectives on Narrative Perspective*.
+Albany, NY: SUNY Press.
+* van Peer, W. (1996).
+Canon formation: Ideology or aesthetic quality? *The British Journal of Aesthetics*, 36(2), 97-108.
+* van Peer, W. (1991).
+But what is literature?
+Toward a descriptive definition of literary texts (pp. 127-141).
+Roger D. Sell (Ed.) *Literary Pragmatics*.
+London / New York: Routledge.
+* van Peer, W. (1990).
+The measurement of metre: Its cognitive and affective functions. *Poetics* 19, 259-275.
+10.1016/0304-422X(90)90023-X
+* van Peer, W. (1986). *Stylistics and Psychology.
+Investigations of Foregrounding*.
+London: Croom Helm.

 <h4>Resources</h4>